Facebook civil rights audit urges ‘mandatory’ algorithmic bias detection

 - Diversify the AI team.

 As part of the first pillar, Facebook has created the Fairness Flow tool to assess algorithms by detecting unintended problems with the underlying data and spotting flawed predictions.
-But Fairness Flow is relatively new and only just in a pilot stage and its use with the teams who have access is voluntary.

-Late last year, Facebook began a fairness consultation pilot project that allows teams that detect a bias issue in a product to reach out to other teams internally who may have more expertise for feedback and advice.

-While the authors saluted these steps, they also called on them to expanded across the company and that their use be mandatory.
+But Fairness Flow is still in a pilot stage, and the teams with access use it on a purely voluntary basis.
+Late last year, Facebook also began a fairness consultation pilot project to allow teams that detect a bias issue in a product to reach out internally to teams with more expertise for feedback and advice.
+While the authors saluted these steps, they also urged Facebook to expand such programs across the company and make their use mandatory.

-“Auditors strongly believe that processes and guidance designed to prompt issue-spotting and help resolve fairness concerns must be mandatory (not voluntary) and company-wide,” the report says.
-“That is, all teams building models should be required to follow comprehensive best practice guidance and existing algorithms and machine learning models should be regularly tested.
+“Auditors strongly believe that processes and guidance designed to prompt issue-spotting and help resolve fairness concerns must be mandatory (not voluntary) and companywide,” the report says.
+“That is, all teams building models should be required to follow comprehensive best practice guidance, and existing algorithms and machine learning models should be regularly tested.
 This includes both guidance in building models and systems for testing models.”

-The company has also created an AI Task Force to led initiatives to improve its diversity.
-Facebook is now funding a deep learning course at Georgia Tech to increase the pipeline of diverse job candidates.
-It’s also in discussions to partner with several other universities to expand the program.
+The company has also created an AI Task Force to lead initiatives for improving employee diversity.
+Facebook is now funding a deep learning course at Georgia Tech to increase the pipeline of underrepresented job candidates.
+It’s also in discussions with several other universities to expand the program.
 And its tapping nonprofits, research, and advocacy groups to broaden its hiring pool.

-But again, the review found these initiatives to be too limited in scope.
-It called for an expansion of hiring efforts as well as greater training and education across the company on these issues.
+But again, the review found these initiatives to be too limited in scope and called for an expansion of hiring efforts, as well as greater training and education across the company.

 “While the Auditors believe it is important for Facebook to have a team dedicated to working on AI fairness and bias issues, ensuring fairness and non-discrimination should also be a responsibility for all teams,” the report says.
 “To that end, the Auditors recommend that training focused on understanding and mitigating against sources of bias and discrimination in AI should be mandatory for all teams building algorithms and machine-learning models at Facebook and part of Facebook’s initial onboarding process.”